ericproffitt/TopicModelsVB.jl/README.md

 model.scores
 ### M x U matrix
 ### M = number of documents, ordered identically to the documents in model.corp.docs.
-### U = number of users, ordered identically to the keys in model.corp.vocab.
+### U = number of users, ordered identically to the keys in model.corp.users.

 model.drecs
 model.urecs